Botox For TMJ: Can It Relieve Pain?

 The results were relatively negative.
 The study authors concluded that “None of the included systematic reviews expressed confidence in the efficacy of [botox] for treating [TMJ].”

-A different study on the topic found an interesting result.
-The researchers of this second study concluded that botox may be useful for patients who don’t respond to standard first-line TMJ treatments such as physical therapy and splint therapy.
 In patients who didn’t respond to standard TMJ treatments, subsequent botox treatments led to a statistically significant improvement in pain scores on average.

-Another medical review published in the British Dentists Journal concluded that botox could be considered as a worthwhile last-resort treatment option for TMJ, but due to the cost and potential side effects, all safer options should be exhausted first.
+medical review published in the British Dentists Journal concluded that botox could be considered as a worthwhile last-resort treatment option for TMJ, but due to the cost and potential side effects, all safer options should be exhausted first.

 Based on the available research, we will conclude that botox may be effective for treating TMJ, but shouldn’t be considered as a first option because it doesn't appear to be more effective than treatment methods like physical therapy, and may have a greater risk of side effects.

-Real User Review of Botox for TMJ
+Real Patients Try Botox for TMJ

-A medical review published in the Toxins journal detailed the risk of side effects of using botox to treat TMJ.
 The most common side effect appears to be difficulty chewing, but this should pass over time and is not reported as permanent.

-A less common but more concerning side effect is negative effects to apperance due to muscle atrophy.
-If muscles atrophy at the site of the botox injection, that side of the face could potentially "droop" and reduce the symmetry of the face.
+If muscles atrophy at the site of the botox injection, that side of the face could potentially "droop" and reduce the symmetry of the face, worsening aesthetic appearance.

 The study authors also reported that flu-like symptoms are experienced by a small subset of patients (the percentage was not reported), but that this effect is transient and "usually of brief duration."

-According to the above-linked review, around 100 units of botox are typically used, which is well under the lethal dose of 3,000 units, so we don't consider there to be any risk of systemic toxicity.
+According to the above-linked medical review, around 100 units of botox are typically used, which is well under the lethal dose of 3,000 units, so we don't consider there to be any risk of systemic toxicity.

 Overall, botox for TMJ may cause side effects, but we consider the side effect profile relatively mild for a medical procedure.